tbs1-bo/ioemu/README.md

 ## Analog Value (0-99)

-Next a program that lets you control the LEDs with the slider at the left.
-The current sliders value can be read from the `analog_value` attribute.
+Let's look into a program that allows you to control the LEDs with the slider at the left.
+The current sliders value can be read from the `analog_value` attribute of the Emulator.
 Its value ranges from 0 to 99.

 ![image](analog_value.gif)